CenturyLinkCloud/PublicKB/Backup/simple-backup-service-how-it-works.md

 In order to prevent the accidental overwriting of data, a new directory is created under the restoration path you provide.
 The directory uses the restoration point ID as the name and contains all of the restored data.

-**Security**
-Data in transit between the backup client and the backup infrastructure uses a secure TLS connection.
-All backups are fully encrypted for storage and decrypted upon restore.

 **Related Topics**
 * [Getting Started with Simple Backup](https://www.ctl.io/knowledge-base/backup/getting-started-with-simple-backup/)